Drone Referring Localization: An Efficient Heterogeneous Spatial Feature Interaction Method For UAV Self-Localization: Experiment

-In the actual application scenario, the altitude of the UAV flight is not fixed, which directly affects the spatial scale of the UAV acquisition to the query.
-Taking this into account, UL14 collected UAV images from 80, 90 and 100m altitudes during data acquisition.
-In the testing phase, we evaluate according to height-level.
-The experimental results are shown in Fig. \ref{figure_drone_height}, and it can be seen that the model has good robustness to the spatial scale of query.
-Due to the limitation of UAV flight height, there is no way to develop experiments at larger heights.
+In the application scenario, the altitude of the UAV flight is an uncertain factor, which directly affects the spatial scale of the query.
+Taking this into account, UL14 collected UAV images from 80, 90, and 100m altitudes.
+In the testing phase, data of different heights are divided for separate testing.
+The experimental results of the two architecture models are shown in Fig. \ref{figure_drone_height}.
+It can be seen that both MA@K and RDS show relatively stable performance at these three different heights.
+However, due to factors such as the height limit of the UAV, higher data have not been collected to fully verify the robustness of the model to flight heights.